-It’s been a busy year for the Maltese property market, with lots of exciting developments coming online or introduced over the last 12 months already, as well as a number of regeneration projects to accommodate better infrastructure that will definitely improve the real estate market.
+It’s been a busy year for the Maltese property market, with lots of exciting developments coming online or introduced over the last 12 months already, as well as a number of regeneration projects to accommodate better infrastructure that will definitely improve the real estate market in Malta.

 Where is the market going?
 Will it sustain the exponential growth it has experienced over the first six months of the year?
 And will the rental market continue to grow at percentages that have never previously been experienced on the Island.
 Let’s find out.

-Buying property is still very popular in Malta.
+Buying real estate in Malta and Gozo is still very popular.
 In fact, according to a recent study carried out by third-party consultant, where they sampled the population, it was found that 92.4% of people own their own home.
 Thus, the local tradition of opting to buy rather than rent looks set to continue.

 First-time buyers will usually choose to purchase an apartment in an up-and-coming area.
 With the continued subsidies of stamp duty that the government has extended until the end of 2018, couples are still taking advantage and purchasing their homes before the deadline.
 One of the biggest market challenges at the moment, though, is that demand outweighs supply, so people can find it difficult to bag the apartment they are looking for in the budget they have available.

-As a result, it is becoming more and more popular to buy on plan.
+As a result, it is becoming more and more popular to buy property in Malta on plan.
 This option has a variety of benefits, including giving buyers more time to save towards their repayments, providing better value, and allowing for flexibility when it comes to customisation.

 When it comes to buying the right property in Malta, so much comes down to location, location, location.
 At the moment, property in Sliema, St Julian’s and Valletta remain the most in-demand locations anywhere on the island, which makes property here difficult to find and very expensive.
 The good news is that other parts of Malta have become more popular as a result, including Gzira and Msida for modern apartments, Lija, Balzan, Attard and Birkirkara for town houses, and San Pawl tat-Targa, Madliena and Mellieha for larger properties with pools.
 Both the north and south of Malta still offer opportunities to bag a bargain, while Pieta and Hamrun are tipped to be the most up-and-coming locations with plenty of exciting potential.